Kjell-Olof Feldt: Career

-In the late 1980s Feldt and was heavily criticised from within his own party: he and others at the Ministry of Finance Sw. "kanslihushögern" were perceived to be promoting right-wing politics and to be failing to live up to the traditional ideals of the social democrats.
+In the late 1980s, Feldt was heavily criticised from within his own party: he and others at the Ministry of Finance Sw. "kanslihushögern" were perceived to be promoting right-wing politics and to be failing to live up to the traditional ideals of the social democrats.
 When economic problems mounted in 1990, the rift was highlighted, and Feldt left office after a fall-out with Prime Minister Ingvar Carlsson on 16 February.
 Feldt had been in favour of a more conservative economic policy in response to the crisis, and when his ideas met resistance, he decided to leave his office.
-Feldt subsequently left party politics, though he remains a member of the Social Democratic Party.
+Feldt subsequently left party politics, though he remained a member of the Social Democratic Party.
 During the 1990s and early 2000s, Feldt has heavily criticised Social Democratic economic policy, both past and present.

-Personal life
+Personal life and death

-Since 1970, he has been married to Birgitta von Otter.
+In 1970, he married Birgitta von Otter.
 On 31 May 1991 he received an honorary doctorate from the Faculty of Social Sciences at Uppsala University.

+Feldt died on 8 January 2025, at the age of 93.